-The next step in disentangling the supply-side factors that drive PCEPI inflation is to split up the industry value added requirements into parts due to different types of labor and capital used as factors of production.
-In terms of Figure 5, this is reflected by the arrow from Panel IIa to Panel III.
+The next step in disentangling the supply-side factors that drive PCEPI inflation is to split up the industry value-added requirements into parts, due to different types of labor and capital used as factors of production.
+In terms of figure 5, this is reflected by the arrow from panel IIa to panel III.
 The results of this calculation are the total factor requirements that measure the cents on the dollar of PCE spending that can be traced to payments to different types of labor and capital.

-These factor requirements are reported in Table 2.
+These factor requirements are reported in table 2.
 Labor is split up into workers with and without a college education.
-The types of capital that are distinguished in the data are three types of capital related to intangibles and Information and Communication Technology (ICT) and a residual category.
+The types of capital that are distinguished in the data are three: R&D, intangibles, information and communication technology (ICT) and a residual category.
 This would probably not be the classification of capital goods that a macroeconomist interested in inflation would choose, but it is the result of these data having been constructed for the analysis of long-run productivity trends.

 On the labor side, the factor requirement of college-educated labor has steadily increased over the 18 years in the sample, from 22.8 cents on the dollar in 1998 to 25.9 in 2015.
-This increase is more than offset, however, by the decline in the factor requirement of non-college-educated labor that fell from 29.3 in 1998 to 22 in 2015.
-The net result is decline in the factor requirement of labor in the production of PCE goods and services, i.e. the Labor-Total row in the tables, from 52.1 in 1998 to 47.9 in 2015.
+This increase is more than offset, however, by the decline in the factor requirement of non-collegeeducated labor that fell from 29.3 in 1998 to 22 in 2015.
+The net result is decline in the factor requirement of labor in the production of PCE goods and services, i.e., the Labor-Total row in the tables, from 52.1 in 1998 to 47.9 in 2015.

-To compare this with, more oft-cited, measures of the labor share one needs to consider this as a fraction of the domestic value added requirement reported in the bottom row of the tables.
+To compare this with more oft-cited measures of the labor share, one needs to consider this as a fraction of the domestic value-added requirement reported in the bottom row of the tables.
 This implies that the labor share of the domestically produced value added sold to consumers has declined from 56.5 to 52.9 percent.
-This means two things, first of all the labor share in the domestic production of PCE goods and services is lower than in the nonfarm business sector.
+This means two things: First of all, the labor share in the domestic production of PCE goods and services is lower than in the nonfarm business sector.
 Second, the labor share in the domestic production of PCE goods and services has declined less than that in the nonfarm business sector.